-In contrast to the plug-in jump starter, it’s unnecessary to connect the portable one to the electric source when using.
+In contrast to the plug-in jump starter, it’s unnecessary to connect the portable one to the electric source when using it.

-But you need to charge it after some using times to ensure its jump box is full of battery.
+But you need to charge it after some using time to ensure its jump box is full of battery.

 Different from the plug-in jump starter, a portable starter would be an excellent nominee for kicking off the vehicle battery.